Horizon Lines, Inc. ("Horizon" or the Company) is a container shipping and logistics company.

 On April 25, 2008, Horizon further shocked investors when the Company reported Horizon's financial results for the 2008 fiscal first quarter ended March 23, 2008, and revised downward the Company's earnings guidance for the 2008 fiscal year.
 This news caused the Company's shares to decline $3.83 per share, or 23.10 percent, to close on April 25, 2008, at $11.25 per share, on unusually heavy trading volume.

 Subsequently, on October 1, 2008, the DOJ issued a press release announcing that four shipping executives -- including three Horizon employees -- had agreed to plead guilty for their roles in a conspiracy, which continued as late as April 2008, to eliminate competition and raise prices for the movement of goods in the U.S. to Puerto Rico shipping lane, by agreeing not to compete for one another's customers, agreeing to rig bids submitted to government and commercial buyers, and agreeing to fix the prices of rates, surcharges and other fees charged to customers.

-On September 3, 2010, a Judgment Order was entered in favor of Horizon Lines Inc., upon consideration of the unopposed joint motion of Lead Plaintiff the Police and Fire Retirement System of the City of Detroit.
+On September 3, 2010, a Judgment Order was entered in favor of Horizon, upon consideration of the unopposed joint motion of lead Plaintiff the Police and Fire Retirement System of the City of Detroit.

 On January 4, 2012, a Stipulation of Dismissal was filed.
 Judge Richard G. Andrews granted the Stipulation the following day.
-The civil case is now terminated.
+The civil case was then terminated.